mu001999/cre/README.md

 CommonRegEx, single-file

-Supports ASCII code, it can guarantee the correct operation when the input is correct, and the running result is not guaranteed when the input is wrong.
+Supports universal code, it can guarantee the correct operation when the input is correct, and the running result is not guaranteed when the input is wrong.

 ---